 In addition, Mokalam was also part of a record-breaking 4×100 team that clocked 40.5 and held that mark until the 1980s.

-However, Mokalam met a tragic end in March 1975 when he fell from the stairs at the tower dormitory of the Rizal Memorial Sports complex.
+However, Mokalam met a tragic end on March 1, 1975, when he fell from the stairs at the Rizal Memorial Sports complex tower dormitory.
 He was 25 years old.

 Information Contributed by:

 Roger Loong, Ignacio Dee, Magno Santos Jr., and Lucila Salao.

 Andrew was elected Vice President of the Association of Track and Field Statisticians in 2020 after being a member for 7 years.

 He has worked as a PSC Consultant and Research Assistant from 2013-2015, Consultant, and Sprint Coach at Zamboanga Sports Academy from 2015-2017.

 Current editor and chief of Pinoyathletics.info, and has recently done consultancy work for Ayala Corp evaluating the Track and Field Program.